DariaSzpak/Data-Analysis-Portfolio/Excel-Projects/1.Analysing Customer Churn/README.md

 ### Churn Rate by data usage and plan type
 ![Churn by Data](pivot-plan-data.png)

-## 📈 Dashboard
-A summary dashboard was created to visualise the main findings.
-👉 *See attached PDF file: `customer_churn_dashboard.pdf`*

 ## 💡 Key Insights

 - The **most common churn reason** was competitor-related: better offers, better devices, and dissatisfaction with support agents.